Stigma reduction plan

 • Improved performance by supporting employees to contribute their best work.

-Employees may be afraid to reach out for help, yet the majority of mental illnesses can be treated, allowing employees to recover and remain productive at work.
+Employees may be afraid to reach out for help.
+However, the majority of mental illnesses can be treated.
+This would allow employees to recover and remain productive at work.

 Assess the current situation

-A survey or other method of assessment of stigma in the workplace should look at:
+A survey or other method of assessment of stigma at work should look at:

 • The level of understanding employees have about mental health and mental illness.